darron/blog/_posts/2014-01-29-skeleton-cookbook-repo.md

 categories:
 ---

-Saw this [link here](http://theagileadmin.com/2014/01/20/clean-up-your-cookbook-mess-with-meez/) that talks about installing a Ruby gem to manage your Chef cookbooks.
+Saw this [link here](http://theagileadmin.com/2014/01/20/clean-up-your-cookbook-mess-with-meez/) that talks about installing a Ruby gem to help create a good Chef cookbook.

 It's a great idea, and if you haven't built any already, it's a great start.
 But as time goes on - you may find that you don't really like how that particular system does it - or you want to change things.
 Somtimes those changes aren't a great fit for the main repo (which you don't control).